javmah/automail/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AutoMail is an Email Automation plugin, It works with wordpress, WooCommerce, Contact form seven, and other Plugins
+AutoMail is an Email Automation plugin, It works with WordPress, WooCommerce, Contact form seven, and other Plugins.

 == Description ==

-WordPress platform along with its Plugin generates many events and event base data, those data are vital for day-to-day operations.
+WordPress platform along with its plugin generates many events and event base data, those data are vital for day-to-day operations.
-This plugin sends an Email notification with generated data when there is an event occurred.
-This Plugin supports Around all WordPress events along with Many Third-party Plugins.
-List of events are:
+This plugin sends an email notification with generated data when an event occurs.
+This plugin supports around all WordPress events along with many third-party plugins.
+The list of events are:

 == Email Automation Events are ==